cms-sw/cms-bot/automatedBuilds.md

 if you are not authorized to request a build, cms-bot will simply ignore the issue.
 In this [diagram](data/AutomatedBuildOfReleases.pdf) you can see a detailed description of the process.

+Notice that there is a label for each state of the process, this is the way in which cms-bot can tell the status of a build issue.

 ## General Workflow

 [Here](https://github.com/cms-sw/cmssw/issues/8372) you can see an example of the process.